-Paint ornaments are just as easy as glitter ornaments.
-I will show you how to make the basic ornament and then some fancy variations on paint ornaments that I tried.
+Bulb paint ornaments are just as easy as glitter ornaments.
+I will show you how to make the basic ornament and then some fancy variations on bulb paint ornaments that I tried.
 See all the ornaments I am making for ornament week here

 Adding the Paint

 Disposable pipettes are a must for doing this.
 It is so much easier and the paint goes where you want it to go.
-Get them here
+Get the pipettes here

 First you need to remove the cap of the ornament.
 Then set up you egg carton on a piece of paper or wax paper and have it ready before you start.

-To do only one color inside your ornament, first add a little water to some cheap acrylic paint.
+To do only one color bulb paint ornaments, first add a little water to some cheap acrylic paint.
 The expensive stuff works too but it is a lot thicker and doesn’t take the water as easily.
 The thicker you have the paint the more bold the colors will be.
 Add the water a couple drops at a time and mix well.
 It won’t take more than 6 or seven drops depending on the quality of your paint.
 You just need it to flow.

 Adding More Than One Color

-More than one color looks amazing for paint ornaments.
+More than one color looks amazing for bulb paint ornaments.
 There are two ways to do this.

 If you want the effect of the Santa ornament above (streaks of bright color through a solid ball) add very little water to the streak colors and apply them with the disposable pipettes to the bottom where you want the colors to be then invert the ornament and let it dry for about 20 minutes.
 The colors will run towards the top in streaks.
 Then add more water to the main color and add it to the ornament like you did the solid color ornament.
 The main color will swirl the accent colors a little bit and coat the rest of the ornament.
 Invert and let dry.